 Flexibility v Visibility: Another difference lies in the connection types available.
 With Thin clients there are multiple VDI connection types managed via a central utility.
 Zero clients make do with just one or two connection types, most notably Citric or VMware, and have the option whether to be managed centrally or not.
 While this provides Thin clients with greater flexibility, Zero clients benefit from far more robust graphics and videos.

 Updates and configuration: While both require fewer and less frequent software updates than the PC, Thin clients still require more updates and on a much larger scale than Zero clients.
 Furthermore, configuration is faster and easier with Zero clients and require minimal software updates and maintenance.

 Security: With no Operating System to infect and no data storage to worry about, when it comes to security Zero clients are by far the safer option.
 Moreover, as users are unable to install unauthorised (and potentially infected) software, copy sensitive data to flash drives, or accidentally delete any important system files; this greatly reduces the vast majority of threats incurred by users of both PCs or Thin clients.

 How can I be sure that I make the right choice?

 By far the best way to choose between Thin client and Zero client options is to contact Quadris.
-For a more in-depth conversation about the particular needs of your organization’s IT setup, please contact Peter Grayson on 0345 163 1080 or email email@example.com
+For a more in-depth conversation about the particular needs of your organisation’s IT setup, please contact Peter Grayson on 0161 537 4980 or email@example.com